Deductions Subject to the 2% Limit in header of articles

 Safe-deposit box rental for storage of taxable securities

-Investment books, magazines, and newsletters purchased for investment advice
+Investment books, magazines, and newsletters bought for investment advice

 Computer software or online services used in connection with taxable investment activities